 The following formats are used for data and graphics available on this website.
 Be sure to acquaint yourself with our terms of use, which explain how to acknowledge any use of our data.

 Map Graphics.
-All graphics are PNG files, a raster format that supports lossless data compression.
-PNG images are handled easily by virtually all common software packages.
+All map graphics are PNG files, an image format that supports lossless data compression.
+PNG images are viewable by all web browsers and image viewing/processing software.

 Metadata.
 Each graphic or data file is accompanied by FGDC-compliant metadata formatted as XML.
 The FGDC metadata format is the standard for geospatial data, and XML is the preferred format since it can be utilized by many types of software.

 Gridded Data.
-All downloadable datasets are bundled with the corresponding metadata and compressed as .zip files.
+All gridded datasets are bundled with the corresponding ancillary files and compressed as .zip files.
 Virtually all current operating systems provide full support for .zip files, and it should be straightforward to extract the files either with no command at all (up-to-date Windows and Mac systems) or using the unzip command (Linux).
-Within the .zip file, individual files follow these naming conventions:

 Component | Values/Meaning |